Four Things You Should Know Before Jumping on the Ozempic Bandwagon

 On Buying Bigger Clothes: The Tale of Nana and Her New Shoes

-Recently, I went to visit my grandmother, who is almost 103 years old.
+Nana’s New Shoes–And the Metaphor of Buying Bigger Clothes Recently, I went to visit my grandmother, who is almost 103 years old.
 She was complaining of leg pain.
 She asked me to help her put on her shoes.
 I tried really hard.
-But in her sweltering apartment (she can’t stand any temperature below 80), I was sweating and the shoes were not going on. …
+But in her sweltering apartment (she can’t stand any temperature below 80), I …

 Read more